ceccocats/tkDNN/README.md

 ./map_demo <network rt> <network type [y|c|m]> <labels file path> <config file path>
 ```
 where
-* ```<network rt>```: rt file of a choosen network on wich compute the mAP.
+* ```<network rt>```: rt file of a chosen network on which compute the mAP.
 * ```<network type [y|c|m]>```: type of network.
 Right now only y(yolo), c(centernet) and m(mobilenet) are allowed
-* ```<labels file path>```: path to a text file containing all the paths of the groundtruth labels.
-It is important that all the labels of the groundtruth are in a folder called 'labels'.
-In the folder containing the folder 'labels' there should be also a folder 'images', containing all the groundtruth images having the same same as the labels.
+* ```<labels file path>```: path to a text file containing all the paths of the ground-truth labels.
+It is important that all the labels of the ground-truth are in a folder called 'labels'.
+In the folder containing the folder 'labels' there should be also a folder 'images', containing all the ground-truth images having the same same as the labels.
 To better understand, if there is a label path/to/labels/000001.txt there should be a corresponding image path/to/images/000001.jpg.
 * ```<config file path>```: path to a yaml file with the parameters needed for the mAP computation, similar to demo/config.yaml

 Example: